 If there is something that needs to be star-marked on your bucket list on your Buddhist tour to India, hands down, it has to be this one.
 This tallest minaret of its time will acquaint you with some beautiful brick carvings.
 So, admire the realms of what was supposedly a fort and feel the beauty of its aesthetic.

-Be as it may, but age-old structures are always an asset to any journey isn’t it?
+Be as it may, age-old structures are always an asset to any journey, isn’t it?

 1. Taj Mahal

 If there is one place that is praised globally for its undefined and unrivaled beauty, it has to be Taj and Taj always.
 This place is satisfying on various levels, be it in terms of symmetry, aesthetics, craftsmanship, or location.
 Go please your inner history buff finally and admire every inch of what it has to offer.
 Click a million pictures or even albums because it’s all worth it.